March 10, 2025

 two women looking at a phone

 Phone deals are a dime a dozen.
 Truly.
-All carriers want new customers, and one of the easy ways they can get some is by offering a new phone for less, or in some cases, even for free!
+All carriers want new customers, and one of the easier ways they can get some is by offering a new phone for less, or in some cases, even for free.
 But looking up phone deals can feel like walking into a mall on Black Friday – total and utter chaos.
 Flashy signs and exclamation marks everywhere.
 Which is why we put together a handy list of the best cell phone deals you can find right now, scouring all over the internet to do the work for you.
 We'll update this list regularly, so you can be sure to always be in-the-know for the latest and hottest deals around.

 TextNow Tip: To find out just how much you can be saving by either buying a phone outright or financing it, you can run an easy comparison using an online phone bill calculator.